CarbonLDP/carbonldp-js-sdk/doc/README.md

 getObjectSchema( type?:string ):Carbon.ObjectSchema.DigestedObjectSchema
 ```

-Returns the ObjectSchema for the specified type or `null` if it not exists.
+Returns the ObjectSchema for the specified type or `null` if it doesn't exists.
 If no type is specified, the general object schema of the context is returned.
 This is an schema that applies for all the Resources.

 *Parameters*